Dear Friends,

 This question allows you to describe your strongest attributes and skills.
 Be sure to mention assets that are directly related to the responsibilities of the open job.
 Briefly summarize your work experience and your strongest qualities and achievements.

-Expert advises job seekers to include four specific skills that employers value highly: self-motivation, initiative, the ability to work in a team and a willingness to work long hours.
-Additional qualities employers admire include good communication skills, loyalty, reliability, integrity, promptness and self-confidence.
+Expert advice for job seekers includes including four specific skills that employers value highly: self-motivation, initiative, the ability to work in a team, and a willingness to work long hours.
+Additional qualities employers admire include good communication skills, loyalty, reliability, integrity, promptness, and self-confidence.

 4. What are your weaknesses?